Intern: Karen Caspa

 Interviewer: Do you like DC?

 Karen: Absolutely.
 I could not be more satisfied with the Washington Program.
 It has allowed me to engage with the DC community.
 I’ve tried to make the most of my time and joined a running club (November Project) and even attended a gala!
 DC is a great city.
-Everyone is knowledge and, surprisingly, willing to lend a hand and give advice.
+Everyone is knowledgeable and, surprisingly, willing to lend a hand and give advice.
 It has been a wonderful experience and I anticipate myself returning in the near future.

 Interviewer: Top three places to see/do in DC?